 Alicia Perera has recently completed a Graduate Diploma in Professional Writing and Publishing through Curtin University.

-Kit Riley is an artist and writer who is most of the way through a Graduate Diploma in Professional Communication.
+Kit Riley is an artist and writer.
 Kit is interested in exploring the recursive weirdness that can be found when one pays close attention to ordinary things.
 Their work has appeared at galleries and festivals in Melbourne, including Seventh Gallery, the Substation, and FOUND Festival.
 Kit is also an avid zinester and clothes-maker.
 More of their work can be seen at the Hello Kit website.